Hinsdale, New York

 Hinsdale is a town in Cattaraugus County, New York, United States.
 The population was 2,119 at the 2020 census.
 The town was named after Hinsdale in New Hampshire.

 Hinsdale is at the eastern border of Cattaraugus County, north-northeast of Olean.

 History

-Hinsdale was formed in 1820 from the town of Olean.
-It was named for Hinsdale, New Hampshire.
-The town of Ischua was created in 1846, from part of Hinsdale.
+Hinsdale was formed in 1820, bordering the town of Olean.
+It was named after the town of Hinsdale, New Hampshire.
+The town of Ischua was created in 1846, as separate from Hinsdale, although the two towns share a zip code.

+In 1820, the local community congregated and came to the decision that they no longer wanted to be part of the town known as Hamilton (now Olean).
+They contacted their representative in Albany, Elial Todd Foote, a resident of Jamestown.
+They asked Foote to deliver to the legislature in Albany a resolution that would allow them to form their own community, which they would attempt to name "Fayette".
+Because of conflicting names (Fayette and Fayetteville) the resolution ultimately failed.
+The legislature informed Foote that he would be given until the next day to decide on a new name, or be forced to wait until the legislature's next session in the fall of that year.
+With no way to communicate with the locals back in Hamilton, who sought to create a new town, it was up to Foote to submit a new name.
+After spending a sleepless night attempting to derive a new name for the town, Foote decided to settle on Hinsdale, New Hampshire, the birthplace of his mother, Debbie Doolittle Foote.
+Thus, on April 14, 1820, the town of Hinsdale, New York, was born.

+In 1846, those who resided in the present town of Ischua decided that they no longer wanted to be part of the Hinsdale community, thus creating their own town.

 Geography

 According to the United States Census Bureau, the town has a total area of 100.4 km2, of which 100.3 km2 is land and 0.1 sqkm, or 0.11%, is water.

 The Southern Tier Expressway (Interstate 86 and New York State Route 17) passes across the town.
 New York State Route 16 is a major trunk road in the town and partially follows the same path as the Expressway.
 New York State Route 446 crosses the northeast part of the town and has its western terminus in the community of Maplehurst.

 The eastern town line is the border of Allegany County.